Minjeong Kang

 Biography

 Minjeong Kang, Ph.
 D. (Ph.
-D in Mass Communication, Syracuse University), is an associate professor and teaches strategic communication courses at the Media School, Indiana University.
+D in Mass Communication, Syracuse University), is an associate professor and the Ralph Winslow Endowed Professor of The Media School.
+Dr. Kang teaches strategic communication courses at the Media School at Indiana University.
 Her research interests are understanding the concept of public engagement in various stakeholder contexts such as member, employee, and volunteer relations and its positive impacts in eliciting supportive communication and behavioral outcomes.
 Dr. Kang’s research has received several distinguished recognition and awards from publishing, media, and research institutions nationally and globally.
-Her research has been published in leading peer-reviewed journals in her field including Communication Research, Corporate Reputation Review, Journal of Communication Management, Journal of Public Relations Research, and Public Relations Review.
-Dr. Kang also serve on the editorial board of Journal of Public Relations Research.
+Her research has been published in leading peer-reviewed journals in her field, including Communication Research, Corporate Reputation Review, Journal of Communication Management, Journal of Public Relations Research, and Public Relations Review.
+Dr. Kang also serves on the editorial board of the Journal of Public Relations Research.

 Research Awards and Grants